What is the Right to Food?

 Thanks for highlighting the intersectionality and indivisibility of human rights.
 And also explaining how to harness their power to advance social justice issues.
 Now considering vast social inequalities that have only widened during the pandemic, it’s clear that there’s still a lot of progress to be made.
 So how can the Right to Food be realized?

 Well Audrey, realization really implies awareness.
-So, the first step is for every person to recognize that each of us possesses the Right to Food.
+So, the first step is for every person to recognize that each of us possesses the Right to Food: we are all Rights Holders.
 Which is the main reason of this podcast, right?
 To spread the word.
 So, the second step is to exercise our Right to Food and here, I want to come back to the notion of the Right to Food as a tool.
 As any tool, the Right to Food needs to be used profusely, exercised, monitored and evaluated in order to assess if it’s properly performing or if it has to be readjusted or even strengthened.

 Thanks Laura for laying out what it means for food to be an entitlement.
 I appreciate that we must hold governments accountable when they violate the right to food.
 And that we must not blame people for their circumstances of poverty.
 I’m curious now, what can civil society do to uphold the right to food?

 Civil society can and must support the right to food.
 This human right offers procedural rights that precisely allow this.
-These are access to justice but also participatory rights in the decision making process which lead to virtuous cycle of empowerment, food literacy, etc. UNCLEAR WHAT THIS LAST CLAUSE MEANS.
-Acknowledging that we are not passive consumers of whatever the global food system imposes but active participants, agents of change, really.
+It represents access to justice but also participatory rights in the decision making process which lead to virtuous cycle of empowerment, food literacy, etc. Acknowledging that we are not passive consumers of whatever the global food system imposes but active participants, agents of change, really.
 And then finally, transparency and access to information.
 This is why food insecurity data should be accessible, public and desegregated by gender, age, income, ethnicity, providing the palette needed to better understand the complexities of food insecurity and to monitor and evaluate food insecurity policies and programs.